In this article I’m going to reveal five powerful (and natural) ways to quickly stimulate new hair growth.

 Instead of spending hours chewing through a load of fruit and veg you can put them all in a blender with water and drink down the precise amount of nutrition that your body needs.

-It’s also more easy to disguise the less tasty vegetables with the sweetness of the fruit.
+It’s also easier to disguise the less tasty vegetables with the sweetness of the fruit.

 Bullets are the same as blenders except they can cope with a few more ingredients because of the power and they are smaller.
 A good base recipe contains frozen berries, a banana and spinach.

-From there you can add any number of ingredients like apple, pear, melon or vegetables like kale, broccoli, cucumber and vegetable proteins like powdered hemp protein, powdered pea protein etc.
+From there you can add any number of fruits (like apple, pear, melon), vegetables (such as kale, broccoli, and cucumber), and plant-based proteins (like powdered hemp protein, powdered pea protein etc).

 There is an important concept to understand here if you want to regrow your hair as quickly as possible.
 This is the concept of acid and alkaline balance in the body.

-After the foods we eat have been metabolised by our body, they leave what’s known as ‘metabolic ash.’
-Just like after a fire has burnt the wood there is ash left over, there is a leftover mineral substance after our body has metabolised the foods.
+After the foods we eat have been metabolized by the body, they leave what’s known as ‘metabolic ash.’

 In some foods, this ash is net acidic.
 In some foods it is net alkaline.
 ‘Net’ means the overall affect inside the body shifts is slightly acid, or slightly alkaline.